lorenzobabini/ocr_in_python/README.md

 regex (2022.4.24)

 ## Preprocessing
-The first five scripts are preprocessing steps that can be individually run:
+The first five scripts are preprocessing steps that can be individually executed:

 #### 1. Converting a multipage pdf in multiple images